hugohbp/dart-studies/README.md

 # dart-studies
-Learning and increasing basic concepts about Dart language.
+Learning and improving concepts about Dart language.